-In 2014, Neil established Essex Business Sales Ltd & became a partner of GPS-Direct.
+In 2014, Neil established Essex Business Sales Ltd & became a licensee of GPS-Direct.
 GPS is a group of specialist business transfer consultants, with experience in handling the confidential sale of all business types & commercial property.
 We specialise in selling businesses in the following sectors: Pubs, Care Homes, Children’s Nurseries, Hotels, Guest Houses, B&B’s & Kennels and Catteries.
 Building on from Neil’s previous experiences working directly with local businesses in Essex & East London and also using his knowledge of property he is developing another income stream and sustainable business.
 The Essex area is dynamic and always very active (even through the times of the recession) so there is great potential to get involved in this thriving area and use his network of contacts to establish wider relationships with local business owners and other investors.
 Check out the website for more information

 Thinking of selling your Essex business?